Rating Analysis (Stars)

 kQuw1kC6nWLoTONE4BSv7lf8LnoegJa7VV5FL7pn.jpeg

-Total Ratings
+Displayed Ratings

-The total star distribution graph shows you the distribution of total ratings on the given date.
+The displayed star distribution graph shows you the distribution of total ratings on the given date.
 This means that you’ll see what the app’s total (sum) rating was on a specific date or week, as well as the breakdown of the different numbers of stars the app had on that date.

 4a7aLpcKilZaBxhYrSwSo38GX2JwdcIOE8KFa86g.jpeg